Siroj42/heinzelmann/README.md

 ## Usage

 Before trying the example, you need to point heinzelmann at an MQTT broker of your choice.
 The relevant file is `example/config.scm`, where you can set your broker's URL and port as well as (optionally, otherwise, remove those lines) your login data.
-They can also be used to enable or disable the local REPL and add add IPs to the nREPL whitelist so you can connect to a REPL remotely (this is currently only tested with the [shevek](https://git.sr.ht/~technomancy/shevek/) client.
+They can also be used to enable or disable the local REPL and add add IPs to the nREPL whitelist so you can connect to a REPL remotely (this is currently only tested with the [shevek](https://git.sr.ht/~technomancy/shevek/) client).

 Then, run `heinzelmann` via cargo and specify the config file: